Vision Therapy Can Improve Reading Skills In Children

 Because reading issues can have multiple causes, a multidisciplinary approach incorporating other health care professionals and educators will help ensure that your child reads at the expected level.

 If you suspect that a vision problem may be preventing your child from reaching his or her academic potential, contact EyeCare Associates to schedule a functional eye evaluation today.
-Invest in your child’s future with vision therapy and see the results for yourself.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+Invest in your child’s future with vision therapy and see the results for yourself.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.